-Risk Appetite: The Board has approved Risk Appetite Statement.
-The Banks Risk Appetite is defined in accordance with risk management principles and the Banks risk culture.
 The Bank follows the highest ethical standards and ensures a fair outcome for its clients, as well as facilitating the effective operation of financial markets, while at the same time meeting expectations of regulators.
-The Bank has defined Risk Appetite in a way to grow sustainably and to avoid shocks to earnings or general financial health, as well as manage Reputational Risk in a way that does not materially undermine the confidence of investors and all internal and external stakeholders.
+The Group RAS has been defined in a way to grow sustainably and to avoid shocks to earnings or general financial health, as well as manage Reputational risk in a way that does not materially undermine the confidence of investors and all internal and external stakeholders.

-The Bank will not compromise adherence to its Risk Appetite in order to pursue revenue growth or higher returns.
-The Bank Risk Appetite is supplemented by risk control tools such as granular level limits, policies, standards and other operational control parameters that are used to keep the Bank's risk profile within Risk Appetite.
-The Banks risk profile is its overall exposure to risk at a given point in time, covering all applicable risk types.
-Status against Risk Appetite is reported to the relevant stakeholder within the Bank.
+The Group will not compromise adherence to its risk appetite in order to pursue revenue growth or higher returns.
+The Group RAS is supplemented by risk control tools such as granular level limits, policies, standards and other operational control parameters that are used to keep the Group's risk profile within the approved risk appetite.
+The Groups risk profile is its overall exposure to risk at a given point in time, covering all applicable risk types.

-b) Risk Governance Structure
+c) Risk Governance Structure